graham-25/hang-man/README.md

-Hang Man
+<h1>Hang Man</h1>

-The aim of the game is to correctly guess the word before the man meets the gallows,
+The aim of the game is to correctly guess the word before the man meets the gallows,/n
 <a href = "https://graham-25-hang-man.herokuapp.com/">Here is a live version of my game</a>